stanford-rc/docs-oak/pages/index.md

 both in performance and storage capacity.

 Oak is particularly well suited to store large group-shared datasets, curated output of HPC job campaigns and archives at a very affordable price.
-Oak is available from multi-protocol gateways (like Globus, SFTP and SMB) and is mounted on the Sherlock HPC cluster.
+Oak is available through multi-protocol gateways (like Globus, SFTP and SMB) and is mounted on the Sherlock HPC cluster.
 Based on off-the-shelf components and open source software, it can easily grow in order to accommodate the research projects’ increasing storage requirements, up to tens of petabytes.